cds-astro/cds-moc-rust/crates/wasm/README.md

 fromCoo(name, depth, coos_deg: Float64Array)
 # - create a T-MOC from a list of Julian Days
 fromDecimalJDs(name, depth, jd: Float64Array)
-#  -create a T-MOC from a list of Juliand Days range
+# - create a T-MOC from a list of Juliand Days range
 fromDecimalJDRanges(name, depth, jd_ranges: Float64Array)
+# - reate a new S-MOC from the given lists of UNIQ and Values (i.e. from a Multi-Order Map)
+fromValuedCells(name, depth,  density: bool, from_threshold: f64, to_threshold: f64, asc: bool,  not_strict: bool, split: bool, revese_recursive_descent: bool, uniqs: Float64Array, values: Float64Array)

 # Single MOC operations
 # S/T-MOC